 Vintage Fan Girl found these patterns at a yard sale and cleaned up the art to make them usable.
 The outlines of these animal friends make them cute enough, but the addition of the floral and plaid patterns ups the cuteness factor.
 Stitch them on a pastel color for a sweet nursery decoration or cut out around the embroidery and make them into stuffed animals.

 Little Birdie Embroidered Hankie Project

-Use this sweet vintage pattern to embroider a handkerchief like Bobbypin Bandit shows on the blog Feeling Stitchy.
+Use this sweet vintage pattern to embroider a handkerchief as Bobbypin Bandit shows on the blog Feeling Stitchy.
 She tells you how to make sure your stitching will last through washings and directs you to the free design.
-Even if you don't want to make a hankie, grab this birdie and add it to a t-shirt!Continue to 10 of 11 below.
+Even if you don't want to make a hankie, grab this birdie and add it to a T-shirt!